chrisant996/clink/docs/clink.md

 The [starship](https://github.com/starship/starship) program can also generate fancy prompts.
 Refer to its [documentation](https://starship.rs) for how to configure it.

 Integrating starship with Clink is just as easy: save the following text to a `starship.lua` file in your Clink scripts directory (run `clink info` to find that), and make sure the `starship.exe` program is in a directory listed in the `%PATH%` environment variable (or edit the script below to provide a fully qualified path to the starship.exe program).
-The config file for starship is located at `C:\Users\<username>\.config\starship.toml`.
+The config file for starship is located at <code>C:\Users\<span class="arg">username</span>\.config\starship.toml</code>.

 ```lua
 -- starship.lua